FraudBuster/check-idrac-sensor/README.md

 ## Known Issues / Compatibility

-- Tested only on latest idrac version by ssh (8/9)
+- Tested only on latest iDRAC version by ssh (8/9)
-- Perfdata are options but not yet implemented

-## TODO

-- Perfdata for certain sensortypes
-- Handle some of the failure cases better
-- Implement single/multi sensor return (as opposed to just 'all')